UCAT

 What is TISC?

 The Tertiary Institutions Service Centre (TISC) was established in 1975 by universities in Western Australia to process year 12 student applications who are enrolling in undergraduate degrees.
-TISC has continuously worked in conjunction with Curtin University of Technology, Edith Cowan University, Murdoch University, and The University of Western Australia, and most recently, has partnered with the University of Notre Dame.
+TISC has continuously worked in conjunction with Curtin University of Technology, Edith Cowan University, Murdoch University, and The University of Western Australia, and most recently, has partnered with the University of Notre Dame throughout the application processes.

 Developed by ACER, the STAT exam is conducted under the supervision of TISC and allows applicants to choose a testing venue all over Western Australia.
-With an STAT result, you can apply to any institution across Australia.
+With a STAT result, you can apply to any institution across Australia not bound to apply only in Western Australia.

 TISC Undergraduate Medicine and its Responsibilities